 Sudan was the last male northern white rhino alive.
 He died at the age of 45 years after bravely fighting the old-aged-related sicknesses.
 He suffered degeneration of muscles that gave him extensive skin wounds.
 He was unable to stand during his last 24 hours and thus helped to rest by his vets.
 He has not been well for some time and different organizations have been working very hard to take good care of him.
 They did everything they could.

-Sudan was rescued in 1975 from Sudan by the Dvůr Králové Zoo located in the Czech Republic.
+Sudan was rescued in 1975 Sudan by the Dvůr Králové Zoo located in the Czech Republic.
 He was only two years old and captivation was the only means available to save him and his kind.
 His kind was facing a serious threat of poaching which wiped away his kind.
 Rhino’s horn was in high demand and poachers mercilessly killed them.
-The Zoo enabled him to sire a daughter, Najin, and a grand-daughter, Fatu.
+The Zoo enabled him to sire a daughter, Najin, and a granddaughter, Fatu.
 These three were later moved to the Ol – Pejeta Conservancy in 2009.

 We have two species of rhinos. the white rhinos and the black rhinos.
 The unique difference between these species is the shape of their mouths.
 Whereby the white rhino has a wide mouth while the black rhino has a sharp one.

 The Southern white rhino is near threatened and is believed to be approximately 21,085.
 For the northern white rhino, they are only two them remaining.
 (In the whole world)

-Interesting fact: Northern white rhinos are distinguished from their relatives by hairier ears, differing dental structures, and smaller body size.
+Interesting fact: Northern white rhinos are distinguished from their relatives by hairier ears, differing dental structures, and smaller body sizes.

 The Black Rhino consist of 4 sub-species: greater one-horned, Sumatran, Javan, and one that is already declared extinct.
 The Greater one-horned black rhino is vulnerable to extinction while both the Sumatran and Javan are critically endangered.
 Every rhino species is under threat and if we don’t up to our game, we will lose them all.